-If you are faced with such a discrepancy – do not alarm, this is normal.
+If you face such a discrepancy — do not worry, this is normal.
 In practice, the best solution in such a situation would be to choose one analytics system, the data in which you will consider as reliable.
 Based on this data, you will analyze conversions by source and make decisions about their effectiveness.

 Another valid reason why the total number of transactions may differ in different systems is the blocking of analytics tags on the user’s side.
 This applies, for example, to Google Analytics tags and Google Ads.